 Museums.
 Galleries.
 Concert Halls.
 Film Studios.
+Theatres.
 Cultural Centers.
 Explore the variety and abundance of arts and activities.
 Imagine what twelve days can offer!
 On the CCSA London Arts & Literature Program, you will have the opportunity to experience all London has to offer.
 From your home base in a four-star central London hotel, explore London’s vibrant arts scene and make an excursion beyond the capital city to one of the other jewels in England’s cultural crown.

 Included are several class-specific activities plus a day trip to such locations as Bath, Stonehenge & Salisbury, Canterbury & Dover or Stratford & Warwick.